 Remember to de-stress

 Despite the reassurance, sometimes the stress of the situation can get you down.
 To overcome the stress, make sure to stay connected to your passions and use each stressful situation as a learning experience.
 Have time to yourself to just stop, slow down, gather and reflect.
 These are all important in learning how effectively deal with stressful, overwhelming situations and maintaining your sense of self.
 Breathe.

 If your GCSE results are not what you expected, it does not mean you should stop there.
 This might be the time to pause and think about your other options.
-You may already have a plan B in mind and now might be the time to problem solve, and think about your options.
-Have you considered an apprentice? another college/university? or another course that you really love?
-Explore what would best with you and your learning type.
+You may already have a plan B in mind and now might be the time to problem-solve, and think about your options.
+Have you considered an apprentice? another college/university?
+Or another course that you really love?
+Explore what would best for you and your learning type.